Jhonen Vasquez: Television

-At Nickelodeon, Vasquez created the animated television series Invader Zim, which aired on the network and then later on Nicktoons.
-It focuses on the daily life of Zim, a naïve alien from the planet Irk who tries to conquer Earth and enslave humans, before his attempts are constantly thwarted by a young paranormal investigator Dib, who believes that Zim is an alien but no one believes him.
+Vasquez created the Nickelodeon animated series Invader Zim in 2001, which aired on the network and later on Nicktoons.
+It focuses on the daily life of Zim, a naïve alien from the planet Irk who tries to conquer Earth and enslave humanity, though his attempts are constantly thwarted by paranormal investigator Dib, who knows that Zim is an alien despite nobody believing him.
 The first episode aired on March 30, 2001.
-The series lasted for two seasons, before it was cancelled by Nickelodeon, saying that its main causes were low ratings, over-budget production and lack of interest in continuation of the series.
-The last episode before the show's cancellation, "The Most Horrible X-Mas Ever" (a Christmas special), aired on December 10, 2002.
+The series lasted for two seasons before it was cancelled by Nickelodeon, who blamed low ratings, going over budget, and a lack of interest.
+The last episode before the show's cancellation, a Christmas special called "The Most Horrible X-Mas Ever", aired on December 10, 2002.
 Episodes of the third season and a finale then remained unfinished.
-Vasquez provided the voices for Zim's computer, Old Kid, Minimoose, and various characters including himself as a background character (being credited as "Mr. Scolex").
-Vasquez later returned to Nickelodeon in 2016 to write Invader Zim: Enter the Florpus, a TV movie based on Invader Zim.
+Vasquez provided the voices for various minor characters such as Zim's computer, Minimoose, and himself as a background character (being credited as "Mr. Scolex").
+He later returned to Nickelodeon in 2016 for the Invader Zim television film Enter the Florpus.

 Vasquez also did character designs for the Disney XD show Randy Cunningham: 9th Grade Ninja, as well as wrote for an episode of the online series Bravest Warriors.
 In July 2014, it was revealed that Disney Television Animation had picked up the pilot Very Important House, co-created by Vasquez and Rick and Morty production designer Jenny Goldberg, who previously collaborated with Vasquez on Jellyfist.
-However, on September 30, 2016, Vasquez announced on his official blog that Very Important House was ultimately not picked up for a full series.
+However, in September 2016, Vasquez announced on his blog that the show was ultimately not picked up for a full series.
+In 2019, he revealed that it was not picked up due to executive leadership changes at Disney.

 Other work

 Vasquez collaborated with Crab Scrambly to produce the storybook Everything Can Be Beaten, published by Slave Labor in 2002.
 Vasquez, credited as Chancre Scolex, wrote the story and Crab Scrambly illustrated it.
 Everything Can Be Beaten is about a strange person who lives in a room in which he can do nothing but beat kittens.
 However, an adventure into the outside world changes his perspective, and he discovers that "everything can be beaten".
 The storybook inspired Urban Squall in 2008 to create the puzzle browser game Bloody Fun Day.
 Vasquez did the entire artwork for the deluxe edition of the Mindless Self Indulgence album If as well as the digital single "Mastermind".
 He also directed the music videos for Mindless Self Indulgence's "Shut Me Up" and The Left Rights' "White".
-Jhonen made the cover art for the album Zero Day by MC Frontalot and also indicated that he shows his artwork in galleries from time to time.
+Vasquez made the cover art for the album Zero Day by MC Frontalot and also indicated that he shows his artwork in galleries from time to time.
 He also did an art rendition of BioShock 2 called "The Sisters".
 He was quoted saying the following about the rendition:

-He also worked on a Teenage Mutant Ninja Turtles short called Don Vs Raph, where Donatello and Raphael compete to see who is better, but the two always end up tying.
+Vasquez also worked on a Teenage Mutant Ninja Turtles short called Don vs. Raph, where Donatello and Raphael compete to see who is better but always end up tying.